gael-vanderlee/whai/README.md

 - Suggest commands with `[a]pprove` / `[r]eject` / `[m]odify` prompts
 - Execute approved commands and continue the conversation

-> **Tip:** Quotes are not necessary, but do use them if you use special characters like `'` or `?`
+> Tip: Quotes are not necessary, but do use them if you use special characters like `'` or `?`
 > ```bash
 > whai show me the biggest file here
 > whai "what's the biggest file?"
 > ```

-> **Getting Help:** For a complete list of command-line options and flags, run `whai --help`.

 ## Key Features

 ### Roles

-Roles allow you to customize `whai`'s behavior and responses.
-More importantly, they let you save information you don't have to repeat yourself in every conversation.
+Roles allow you to customize `whai`'s behavior and responses, and let you save information you don't have to repeat yourself in every conversation.
+- Your system information (OS, available tools, paths)
+- Your preferences (shell style, preferred commands, workflows)
+- Environment constraints (what you can/can't do, security policies)
+- Project-specific context (tools in use, conventions, setup)

-Lets create a role that tells `whai` to respond only in emoji:
+Let's create a toy role that tells `whai` to respond only in emoji:

 ```zsh
 $ whai role create emoji # "Answer using only emojis"